How to manage Type 1 Diabetes and Type 2 Diabetes

 You should also consider visiting a dietician to work out a diet plan suitable for your own particular lifestyle.
 A word of caution: there are many trending and popular diet plans that may not be suitable for your condition.
-For example, the Banting Diet allows a high amount of fat intake per day, which could be dangerous for someone with diabetes if they have raised cholesterol levels too.
-The component of the diet that advocates reducing carbohydrates may be beneficial to a diabetic patient, as many of the carbohydrates that are commonly eaten have high levels of sugar contained in them and are nutritionally poor eg. white bread, cakes, pizza and pasta.
+For example: the Banting Diet allows a high amount of fat intake per day, which could be dangerous for a Diabetic, if they have raised cholesterol levels too.
+The component of the diet that advocates reducing carbohydrates may be beneficial to a Diabetic patient, as many of the carbohydrates that are commonly eaten have high levels of sugar contained in them and are nutritionally poor eg. white bread, cakes, pizza and pasta.

 Regular exercise helps your body lower blood glucose levels, promotes weight loss and reduces stress.

 Always check with your doctor before starting any exercise routine, especially if you have led an inactive lifestyle.
-Always stop exercising immediately if you feel any pain or feel tired and/or dizzy.
-In particular, you should consult with your doctor to assess how best to adjust your insulin and diet or food intake – to prevent low blood glucose levels while exercising.
+Always stop exercising immediately, if you feel any pain, feel tired and/or dizzy.
+In particular, you should consult with your doctor to assess how best to adjust your insulin and diet – to prevent low blood glucose levels while exercising.

 Understand more about Diabetes and how to live a happy, healthy life as a Diabetic.